-SD › Best Places to Stay in Charleston, SC
+SD › Best Places to Stay in Charleston

 Best Areas to Stay in Charleston

 With its gorgeous palm-lined streets, antebellum architecture, historic churches, world-class restaurants, and sub-tropical climate, Charleston has morphed into one of America’s top destinations in the last few decades.
 The city is home to some major sights, including Fort Sumter, notorious as the place where the Civil War started in 1861, but it’s really the historic and romantic ambience that proves to be the biggest draw.
 It’s not cheap – the city boasts some of the country’s most luxurious hotels, boutiques, and B&Bs, with prices to match, though the good news is that the surrounding districts are packed with budget motels.

 Indeed, Charleston has one of the highest number of hotels proportionate to population of any city.
 However, there’s a huge difference in price when it comes to location – anything in Downtown Charleston, where everyone ideally wants to stay, costs at least double the average motel in the districts beyond the Peninsula.